carrottoo/dots_and_lines/README.md

 The line between two particles dims as the distance increases.
 Note that the dimming of the lines doesn't not reflect the strength of the force.

+## Features

-**This program is featured with images created in Google colab with Numpy**
+ **This program is featured with images created in Google colab with Numpy.**

- Backgroud music is generated using Google generative AI tool - MusicFX
+Backgroud music is generated using Google generative AI tool - MusicFX.

 ### How to run the game
 ```bash